LIMASUO/PythonLearning/README.md

 # PythonLearning
-# This repository is used as the storage of codes
+# This repository is used as the repository of codes
 # produced during a trainning course of python for
 # 12 weeks.